shkutkov/SMGenerator/README.md

 }, (@1));
 ```

-But you should be careful with SM_ASYNC_GENERATOR, because of its asynchronism.
+But you should be careful with SM_ASYNC_GENERATOR, because of its anisochronous logic.
 Using __block variables or modify external object inside SM_ASYNC_GENERATOR is a potentially dangerous!

-## Caviets and limitations
+## Caveats and limitations

-It's normal that implementation of any idea has its own caviets.
+It's normal that implementation of any idea has its own caveats.
 So let's highlight ones of SMGenerator

 * User block cannot take primitive types as arguments, so use Objective-C objects (custom object, NSString, NSNumber, NSValue)
 * It is possible to use return statement inside user block, but this stops generator (nil will be returned, if you send "next" message to generator)
 * If user block takes some arguments, they must be passed into SM_GENERATOR/SM_ASYNC_GENERATOR, otherwise you'll receive a runtime error.
 So don't forget about them.
 * User block have to yield only Objective-C object.
 So use [Objective-c literals](http://clang.llvm.org/docs/ObjectiveCLiterals.html) if necessary.
 * SMGenerator is based on GCD, thus it has limitations related with that.
 On iOS 6/7 you cannot have more that 512 **active** generators.
 It's a rather big number, but it worth to mention.
-* In case of SM_ASYNC_GENERATOR be careful when modifing external object or using __block variables
+* In case of SM_ASYNC_GENERATOR be careful when modifying external object or using __block variables
 * SMGenerator must be built with ARC and targeting either iOS 6.0 and above, or Mac OS 10.8 Mountain Lion and above.